benjamincharity/rp-weather/README.md

 - **Enhanced Failure Handling**: Adopting stricter failure handling mechanisms, like advanced retry protocols, ensures the app’s reliability, especially in critical scenarios.
 - **Research and Integration of Existing Solutions**: Exploring and integrating established libraries for functionalities like search autocomplete can streamline development and enhance user experience.
 - **Lazy loading and bundle splitting**: Implementing lazy loading and bundle splitting can significantly improve the app’s performance, especially for mobile users.
+- **More engaging empty states**: Enhancing the app’s empty states with engaging visuals and helpful tips can improve user experience and retention.

 By addressing these enhancements, the weather app can significantly improve its usability, visual appeal, and overall functionality, making it more informative and user-friendly.